-Investigators hunt supply network for slain Berlin attacker
+Investigators seek supply network for slain Berlin attacker

 Milan Police Chief Antonio de Iesu acknowledged the connection was "suggestive."

-But he told reporters there was no evidence yet of a link, emphasizing that the Polish truck driver who was the terrorist's first victim had spoken to his wife by phone from Berlin hours before the Monday night attack and did not appear to be under duress.
+But he told reporters there was no evidence yet of a link, emphasizing that the Polish truck driver who was the terrorist's first victim had spoken to his wife by phone from Berlin hours before the attack and did not appear to be under duress.

 On Saturday, Italy welcomed home one of the 12 victims, 31-year-old Fabrizia Di Lorenzo.
-She had lived and worked in Berlin and was out shopping for Christmas presents to bring to relatives in central Italy when the truck careened into the market.
+She had been working in Berlin and was out shopping for Christmas presents to bring to relatives in central Italy when the truck careened into the market.

 A casket containing her body arrived at Rome's Ciampino airport, met by Italian President Sergio Mattarella.
 Her parents and brother received hugs and condolences before the casket was placed in a vehicle for the ride home.